-“We don’t have set criteria demanding you have 3 As at A level,” a source in recruitment says, “but we do look for a strong 2:1 degree.”
+“We don’t have set criteria demanding you have three As at A level,” a source in recruitment says, “but we do look for a strong 2:1 degree.”
 Our trainee sources agreed that “the Oxbridge influence is undeniable, but no one looks down on someone who hasn't gone to a top-ten uni.”

 Slaughter and May starts receiving applications for its work experience schemes in October, and it's worth getting in there early as the firm schedules interviews on a rolling basis.
 The scheme is aimed at penultimate-year law and non-law students.

-Summer work experience interviews usually take place on campus – the firm assesses around 200 students this way.
+Unusually, summer work experience interviews usually take place on campus – the firm assesses around 200 students this way.
 The interview takes place with a partner and an associate, and includes a discussion about a topical article.

 The firm runs a week-long scheme at Easter, two three-week schemes over June and July for law undergrads, plus another three-week scheme in September for non-law students.
 There are usually around 20 students on each of the schemes.
 All students sit in a single department for the duration of their visit, and take part in various workshops and case studies.
 One major highlight is a day trip to the Brussels office